keegho/shaga3app-ios-example/README.md

 ```

 ## Usage
-Embedding the `webview` to your app is a piece of cake.
+Embedding the `webview` to your app is a piece of cake :simple_smile:

 Just add a `WKWebView` to your `UIViewController` call its delegate functions and request the link above using the correct username, id and signature.

 ```swift
 import UIKit